Guide

 FAQ

-Why are duplicate rows a problem?
+Why are duplicate rows a problem in CSV files?

-Should I review duplicates before deleting them?
+Should I remove duplicates before importing a CSV file?

 Related categories